-Special Collections and University Archives supports the UVM Libraries' mission to further the creation, application, and dissemination of knowledge by providing access to research materials relating to the study of Vermont, the history of the University of Vermont, and the history of the book as a form of humanistic expression.
-As an important link in the network of institutions responsible for maintaining the documentary record of Vermont, SCUA preserves these materials for the use of current and future researchers.
-SCUA also serves as the repository for the printed treasures of the Libraries that are extremely valuable or fragile.
+The Jack and Shirley Silver Special Collections Library supports the UVM Libraries' mission to further the creation, application, and dissemination of knowledge by providing access to research materials relating to the study of Vermont, the history of the University of Vermont, and the history of the book as a form of humanistic expression.
+As an important link in the network of institutions responsible for maintaining the documentary record of Vermont, Special Collections preserves these materials for the use of current and future researchers.
+Special Collections also serves as the repository for the printed treasures of the Libraries that are extremely valuable or fragile.

-Special Collections and University Archives has an active instruction program that provides students at all levels and in a wide range of disciplines with hands-on educational opportunities using materials from our collections.
+Special Collections has an active instruction program that provides students at all levels and in a wide range of disciplines with hands-on educational opportunities using materials from our collections.

 Events and Exhibits